Updated March 30, 2020 at 6:02 am

 #1: Savoring Sunset

-Don't schedule your ceremony time too close to sunset, if you are having an outdoor ceremony, and especially, if you want outdoor portraits after your ceremony.
-Check Google for the sunset time and date for your wedding day.
+I would recommend that you don't schedule your ceremony time too close to sunset, if you are having an outdoor ceremony, and if you want outdoor portraits after your ceremony.
+My advice is to check Google for the sunset time and date for your wedding day.
 In my opinion, sunset is best reserved for couple's photos, as a sneak-away during the reception, around 2-3 hours after the ceremony.
 Any sooner, and sunset cuts it too close for comfort - or sometimes, the sun sets before or just after the ceremony, which is not good for photos (remember - the sun sets extra early at winter weddings).

 #2: HMUA Hour